 This course provides a discussion of construction techniques; analysis of equipment costs; production; methods of equipment selection; earthwork; dewatering systems; and aggregate production.
-Prereq: CM&E 240, admission to the Construction Management or Construction Engineering program and junior or senior standing.
+Prereq: CM&E 240, CM&E 260 or CE 316, admission to the Construction Management or Construction Engineering program and junior standing.
 S.